Dynamic tariff-based demand response in retail electricity market under uncertainty: Problem formulation

-Then to exploit the efficient performance of MILP solvers, the resulting system of MIL constraints can be reformulated as a MILP by including an arbitrary constant as the objective function:
+Then, to exploit the efficient performance of MILP solvers, the resulting system of MIL constraints can be reformulated as an MILP by including an arbitrary constant as the objective function: